-Regardless of what caused your addiction, the goal for every person in recovery is to avoid relapse.
-There are things that can make this process easier, such as living in a supportive household and maintaining a structured routine, but even they are not a guarantee that you will stay sober.
+Regardless of what caused your addiction, the goal for every person in recovery is to prevent relapse, especially with the Covid-19 pandemic.
+This pandemic has presented unexpected hurdles when it comes to mental health and addiction.
+However, there are things that can make this process easier, such as living in a supportive household and maintaining a structured routine, but even they are not a guarantee that you will stay sober.
 This process requires time, patience and practice, as well as a willingness to continue working your program.

 As if recovering from addiction in Phoenix isn’t difficult enough, we are now facing an unusual time in our lives.
-This pandemic has shut down schools, businesses, restaurants and all other non-essential services.
+This Covid-19 pandemic has shut down schools, businesses, restaurants and all other non-essential services which has made it even more difficult to prevent a relapse.
 It has forced people to quarantine at home, physically distance themselves from others and take extra precautions when going out for essentials.

 What are the Signs of Relapse?